Lavender Essential Oil Types - Lavender vs Lavandin

 $ 9.99

-DIY Essential Oil Recipes Ultimate Guide - Download/Printable Instant digital download delivered to your email inbox Using essential oils for natural health and wellness can be really amazing.
+DIY Essential Oil Recipes Ultimate Guide - Download/Printable Using essential oils for natural health and wellness can be really amazing.
 In this Ultimate DIY Recipes Guide you will learn simple ways to make homemade recipe with essential oils.
 I love making DIY products to replace store bought items and strive for a chemical and toxin free home.
 I enjoy using aromatherapy and essential oils every day to keep my family and myself healthy and happy.
 My hope with this recipe guide is to help you do the same for yourself and your family and friends.
-150+ Easy & Effective Essential Oil Blends Ultimate Guide Includes: How to Make Essential Oil Recipes Items Needed for Recipe Making 8 Inhaler Blends for Energy 5 Peppermint Air Fresheners 5 Summer Roll Ons 7 Oily Blends for Mom 4 Lavender & Lemongrass Blends 4 Pain Butter Blends 6 EO Bathroom Recipes 4 Blends for Sore Feet 5 Immunity Blends for Kids PLUS MANY MORE RECIPES!
-Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com Pages: 40+ (see photo below) *This is a digital download, nothing will be shipped.
-No refunds available on digital downloads.
+150+ Easy & Effective Essential Oil Blends Ultimate Guide Includes: How to Make Essential Oil Recipes Items Needed for Recipe Making 8 Inhaler Blends for Energy 5 Peppermint Air Fresheners 5 Summer Roll Ons 7 Oily Blends for Mom 4 Lavender and Lemongrass Blends 4 Pain Butter Blends 6 EO Bathroom Recipes 4 Blends for Sore Feet 5 Immunity Blends for Kids PLUS MANY MORE RECIPES!
+Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com *This is a digital guide, you will get access to the PDF in our members area, nothing will be shipped to you.
+No refunds available on printable downloads.

 essential oil difuser guide with DIY recipes and blends essential oil diffusing guide for sale